kevinhoxha/FPL-Machine-Learning/README.md

 ![alt text](https://i.imgur.com/Je7tTkz.png)
 ![alt text](https://i.imgur.com/v5gomTE.png)
 ### Further Model Tuning
-Following the same method above, at some pint in the future, I will also tune some other model parameters like the number of hidden layers, batch size, and more granular models for each player position in the field.
+For my next steps, I will follow the same methods to tune some other model parameters like the number of hidden layers and the batch size, as well as investigating if splitting defenders, midfielders, and attackers into separate models would improve the predictions.

 # Conclusions
+* Deep learning techniques can be used to build a predictive model for Fantasy Premier league.
+When two hidden layers are used, the number of epochs that minimize the mean absolute error during validation is about 80.
+Anything higher than that would result in overfitting.
+* Using 4-game moving averages for all features improves the stability of the model.
+* The model for midfielders and attackers has an average MAE=1.86, and since the range of points is from -2 (when players get a red card) to 20 (a midfielder scoring a hat trick), the the model's error is 1.86/22=**8.45%**
+* The goalies and defenders' model yielded an average MAE=2.33, which implies an error of **10.59%**